-How many times do you feel like you're not concentrating enough?
+How many times have you felt like you're not concentrating enough?
 That you haven't really enjoyed the moment?
+I bet thousands of times.
+Well, mindfulness is here to prove that it is much more than a fancy buzzword.

 That's the purpose of mindfulness.
 To create awareness, attention and focus on the present moment.